 Cartier certificate of authenticity which comes with every purchase.

 Free ring cleaning service – This is a default policy almost every jeweler offers and is actually a marketing tactic to increase future sales.
-Speaking from practical experience, it is going to be a huge hassle to bring your ring down your jeweler every week in order to keep it clean.
+Speaking from practical experience, it is going to be a huge hassle to bring your ring down to your jeweler every week in order to keep it clean.
 Instead, cleaning your ring at home takes only 5 minutes of your time and can be performed easily with simple tools like toothbrushes and soap.

 Free ring resizing is valid within 3 months of purchase and depending on the type of ring designs, there are limitations in which the ring’s size could be altered.
 For example, plain solitaire settings like 1895 or Cartier d’Amour solitaire can have more leeway in size alterations.
 However, for rings like Cartier Destinée, Trinity Ruban or Ballerine designs, the presence of pave melees will restrict how much the ring size can be changed.